gears/gears/README.rst

 * The list of compilers for the asset is specified with asset extensions appended to the original extension.
 E.g., for the asset named ``js/app.js.coffee`` CoffeeScript compiler will be used.
-Here are extensions for the supported compilers:
+Here are extensions for the supported compilers (through external packages):

   * CoffeeScript - ``.js.coffee``;
   * Handlebars - ``.js.handlebars``;